Georgiana McCrae: Early life

-Born in London, she was the illegitimate daughter of George Gordon, the Marquess of Huntly, son and heir to Alexander, 4th Duke of Gordon.
+Born in London, McCrae was the illegitimate daughter of George Gordon, the Marquess of Huntly, son and heir to Alexander, 4th Duke of Gordon.
 Her mother was Jane Graham, about whom little is known: ‘whether she was a housemaid or a milliner, a singer or an actress, she did not belong to Lord Huntly’s world’.
 Her father, although he publicly acknowledged her, played little part in her life but he financially supported her mother.
-Some of her early life was spent time in Scotland, with her first memories of playing with rocks in Newhaven, near Edinburgh.
-By the end of 1806 she was back in London, where she was baptised on 6 October at St James' Church, Piccadilly.
+Some of her early life was spent time in Scotland, with her first memories of playing with rocks in Newhaven, Edinburgh.
+By the end of 1806 she was back in London, where she was baptised on 6 October at St James's Church, Piccadilly.

 By 1809, Georgiana and her mother had moved to Somers Town, a district of London where she began her education at a convent school.
 Somers Town was full of French refugees from the French Revolution some twenty years earlier.
 All lessons were in French and she was bilingual from an early age.
 She did not study there for long; because those who paid her school fees were worried about Catholic revolutionary influences, she was sent to Claybrook House in Fulham.
 After only a year there, she was then tutored at home.

 Her first art teacher was Louis Mauleon, a civilian prisoner of war on parole who earned his living by making box cartons and jumping jacks for London toy stalls.
 For the next two years he arrived at her house each morning and helped develop her artistic skills, such as how to burn her own charcoal sticks.